 The spacewalkers float into the airlock and slide into the upper halves of their suits.
 The upper half is a hard shell with flexible arms.
-The astronaut's head sticks out through a metal ring at the neck, where the helmet will be connected. and the hands stick out through two metal rings where gloves will attach.
+The astronaut's head sticks out through a metal ring at the neck, where the helmet will be connected, and the hands stick out through two metal rings where gloves will attach.
 This part of the spacesuit is very heavy on earth.
 It provides the oxygen supply, the water, the fans and the batteries.

-When the space-walking partners are inside their suits, another astronaut (one who will stay inside) helps lock the pieces of each suit together.
-Before putting on the helmets, the astronauts put on caps that have radio speakers inside the earflaps and microphones that stick out in front of their mouths so that they can talk with each other and with the rest of the crew.
+space-walking partners are inside their suits, another astronaut (one who will stay inside) helps lock the pieces of each suit together.
+Before putting on the helmets, the astronauts put on caps that have radio speakers other and with the rest of the crew.